not-an-aardvark/git-delete-squashed/README.md

 ## Guessing default branch (difference from original)

+This fork supports for `main` or other default branch names.

 1. If env `DEFAULT_BRANCH` is set, use it.
 2. If the repo has local branch `master`, use it.
 3. If the repo has local branch `main`, use it.